tumblinger/UX-Design-Persona/README.md

-# UX Design Persona Project
+# UX Design Project

-👋 Welcome to my UX Design Persona project!
+👋 Welcome to my UX Design project!
 As I embark on my journey through the Google UX Designer course, I'm excited to share my progress and insights with you.

-## Project Overview
+## Project 1 Overview

 In this initial project, I dive into the fundamental concept of creating personas, a crucial step in the UX design process. **Personas help us better understand and empathize with our users**, paving the way for more user-centered and effective design solutions.